edmcman/auto-windows-vm/README.md

 You can adjust the settings and software installed by modifying the [files/vm.boxstarter](files/vm.boxstarter) file.

+## Zscaler

+If you need to install the Zscaler mitm certificate (if you don't know what this means, you don't), then use `jsonnet --tla-code zscaler=true ...`.

 # Testing

 I have tested this on a Ubuntu 22.04.4 LTS host with Packer v1.11.1 and VMWare